Distributed Locking

 Overview#

-ncps supports running multiple instances in a high-availability configuration using Redis, PostgreSQL advisory locks, or MySQL advisory locks for distributed locking.
+ncps supports running multiple instances in a high-availability configuration using Redis for distributed locking.
 This enables:

 • Zero-downtime deployments - Update instances one at a time